Arctic frame – Svalbard polar bears through a lens

 QUICK FACTS ON THE ARCTIC AND CLIMATE CHANGE

 - 2017 was the second-hottest year on record, according to Nasa data, and the hottest year without the short-term warming influence of an El Niño event.
 (Source The Guardian)

 - Unless we manage to cut down global carbon pollution, temperatures will continue to rise and climate change consequences will become more severe.
 The year 2017 could be just a taste of what’s about to come.

-- NASA reports: Carbon dioxide levels in the air are at their highest in 650,000 years • The Arctic yearly minimum of sea ice is decreasing by 13.2 percent per decade. • Glaciers are melting at a rate of 286 gigatonne per year. • The sea level is rising 3.4 millimeters per year. • All these are accelerating at rates which are difficult to predict.
+- NASA reports: Carbon dioxide levels in the air are at their highest in 650,000 years • The Arctic yearly minimum of sea ice is decreasing by 13.2 percent per decade. • Glaciers are melting at a rate of 286 gigatonnes per year. • The sea level is rising 3.4 millimeters per year. • All these are accelerating at rates that are difficult to predict.
 One reason is that ice and snow reflect heat from the sun back into the atmosphere.
-Dark, open water and land free of snow on the other hand, absorb the heat, further accelerating the warming.
+Dark, open water and land free of snow, on the other hand, absorb the heat, further accelerating the warming.
 A gloomy message…

 Summing it up, the more it melts, the faster it melts…